tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/scada-observables.md

 # SCADA observables

-The e-terra SCADA system at Stedin logs alarms, operator commands, mode changes, and network state at the control-centre level.
+The e-terra SCADA system logs alarms, operator commands, mode changes, and network state at the control-centre level.
 The alarm journal shows what normal operation looks like, what evidence survives when a command is issued, and how a legitimate operational decision reads differently from an unauthorised change.

 ## The normal baseline

-Stedin's e-terra SCADA maintains a continuous alarm and event journal that logs all state changes in the distribution network.
+The e-terra SCADA maintains a continuous alarm and event journal that logs all state changes in the distribution network.
 The journal records operator commands issued from the control room, the timestamp of each action, the operator's user ID, the target device (a switchpoint, a load, a protection zone), the command (Open, Close, Isolate, Restore), and whether the command was acknowledged.
 Each command has a corresponding event record when the field device